Check back regularly for updates – Questions or comments? Leave them at the bottom

 – Necklace fan – seriously a must

 – Glow Sticks!
 DO NOT buy the big thick glowsticks.
 Only thin!

-– BANDANA – this is the best way to stay cool!
+– BANDANA – This is the best way to stay cool!
 Dump it in cold water and wear around your neck.
-Grab ice from a vendor wrap the banada around your neck.
+Grab ice from a vendor wrap the bandana around your neck.

 – Grill – electric/gas/your friends (Big or Little)

 – Spatula – eggs, burgers and quesadilla, need to be flipped

 – Sharp Knife

 – Pan – for the eggs and quesadilla

 – Grandpa’s Fork – great for an open flame

 – Trash Bags – keep your campsite clean!